First presidency of Carlos Andrés Pérez: Legacy

 Towards the end of his first term in office, Pérez's reputation was tarnished by accusations of excessive, and disorderly, government spending.
 His administration was often referred to as Saudi Venezuela for its grandiose and extravagant ambitions.
-In addition, there were allegations of corruption and trafficking of influence, often involving members of Pérez's intimate circle, such as his mistress Cecilia Matos, or financiers and businessmen who donated to his campaign.
+In addition, there were allegations of corruption and trafficking of influence, often involving members of Pérez's intimate circle or financiers and businessmen who donated to his campaign.
 A well-publicized rift with his former mentor Rómulo Betancourt and disgruntled members of AD all pointed to the fading of Pérez's political standing.
 By the 1978 elections, there was a sense among many citizens that the influx of petrodollars after 1973 had not been properly managed.
 The country was importing 80% of all foodstuffs consumed.
 Agricultural production was stagnant.
 The national debt had skyrocketed.
 And whilst per capita income had increased and prosperity was evident in Caracas and other major cities, the country was also more expensive and a significant minority of Venezuelans were still mired in poverty.
 This malaise led to the defeat of AD at the polls by the opposition Social Christian Party.
 The newly elected president, Luis Herrera Campins, famously stated in his inaugural speech that he was "inheriting a mortgaged country."

 Nonetheless, the memory of CAP's first term proved powerful enough and positive enough in his 1988 electoral campaign to earn him a second term, resulting in the Second Presidency of Carlos Andrés Pérez.